 Pitt School of Social Work is one of the top-ranked social work programs in the country.
-The Master of Social Work (MSW) program at the University of Pittsburgh-Johnstown is a part-time program that prepares students to engage in empirically supported and culturally competent advanced social work practice.
-It offers a specialization in direct practice with individuals, families and small groups, with a certificate in mental health.
+The Master of Social Work (MSW) program at UPJ campus is an in-person, part-time program that prepares students to engage in empirically supported and culturally competent advanced social work practice.
+It offers a specialization in direct practice with individuals, families, and small groups, with a certificate in mental health.

 You are welcome to visit a class or our campus at any time.